benhere/typescript-learning/ReadMe.txt

 # 'unknown' is bit more restrictive than any.

-# 'unknown' type is better than 'any' type because it makes sure that you are not allowed to do everything by you have some type checking.
+# 'unknown' type is better than 'any' type because it makes sure that you are not allowed to do everything by you and have some type checking.

 # difference between 'unknown' and 'any' type